JaneliaSciComp/hortacloud-website/content/docs/Contribution guidelines/_index.md

 ---
-title: "Contribution Guidelines"
+title: "Editing the documentation"
-linkTitle: "Contribution Guidelines"
+linkTitle: "Editing the documentation"
-weight: 10
+weight: 100
 description: >
   How to contribute to the docs
 ---